lucasfurno/docs_en/edge-functions/index.md

 [Edite no GitHub <svg width="14" height="14" xmlns="http://www.w3.org/2000/svg"><g fill="none" stroke="#F3652B"><path d="M4.81.71H.672v11.43H12.1V8.001" stroke-width=".8"/><path d="M6.87.786h5.155V5.94M6.31 6.5L12.026.786"/></g></svg>](https://github.com/aziontech/docs_en/edit/master/edge-functions/index.md)

-Azion Edge Functions allows you to create serverless applications to event-oriented, at the edge of the network, closer to users.
+Azion Edge Functions allow you to create event-driven, serverless applications, at the edge of the network, closer to users.

 With Edge Functions, you can perform serverless functions in response to events on Edge Nodes of our network.
-Without having to provision or manage servers.
+Without requiring or having to manage servers.

 You can use functions to handle HTTP in the following Request and Response phases:

 - As soon as a user's requests are received in the Edge Node (Viewer Request)
-- Before Azion Edge Node forwards the Request to Origin (Origin Request)
+- Before the Azion Edge Node forwards the Request to the Origin (Origin Request)
-- As soon as Edge Node gets the response from Origin (Origin Response)
+- As soon as the Edge Node gets the response from the Origin (Origin Response)
-- Before Azion Edge Node forwards the response to the user (Viewer Response)
+- Before the Azion Edge Node forwards the response to the user (Viewer Response)

 You can also generate Responses without necessarily having to forward the request to the origin.